TwilightLogic/learning-advancedCSS/Natours/starter/NOTE.md

 #### What dose `outline-offset` do?

 `outline-offset` is a CSS property that allows us to set the space between an element's border and its outline.
 It is useful when we want to add a visual boundary around an element using the outline property, but we want to position it in a specific way, such as creating a gap between the outline and the element's border.

+### 🔨 The "Features" Section

+**What we will learn in this section?**

+- How to include an use an icon font
+- Another way of creating the "skewed section" design
+- How and when to use the direct child selector

+> **Notes**
+>
+> **skewed section design** is a common web design style that breaks away from the traditional rectangular layout by tilting or skewing certain sections of a webpage, adding dynamism and visual interest.
+This design style is often applied to the top, bottom, or dividers of a webpage to highlight important content or to convey a specific theme.
+To achieve this design effect, the transform property in CSS3 and pseudo-elements are commonly used to skew or tilt elements.
+>
+> **direct child selector**
+> In CSS, the "direct child selector" is represented by the ">" symbol and is used to select only the direct child elements of a parent element.